EllaTheCat/dopamine-2020/README.md

   be restarted with this command invoked from a terminal. i3-marks is the "service" that puts the workspace name on one of the windows in each workspace.

+## i3-status

+The i3-status script (note the dash) wraps the i3status script (that comes with i3) such that extra indicators can be prepended to those of i3status.
+You can revert to i3status only by editing the i3bar config in i3-config.d/cfg09. i3-status prepends the following variables:

+- ${Wmic} ${umic} ${rmic} each shows 0 when muted, 1 when active.

+- ${wcam} This is set to "idle" by default, unless it is active, in which case the name of the program accessing the webcam is shown.

+- ${ccmt} My desktop PC has Intel mobo graphics that have recently developed screen tearing on video.
+My workaround is to use a Raspberry Pi Model 4 running Kodi and LibreElec on the Broadcom video core.
+This variable tracks on-chip temperature.
+With passive cooling, no fan, rendering SD video fullscreen, the temperature is 45'C, ambient is 19'C.

+- ${cursor} This shows the mouse position (x,y) pixel co-ordinates, origin top left of the leftmost screen. i3 usage of the mouse is reduced, ao it's easier to lose it, hence this helps find it.

+## settings-2020

+settings-2020 is a sibling github repo of dopamine-2020.
+It holds my dotfiles, configs and scripts in a directory along with a Makefile that installs them in their runtime locations.
+Scripts are vetted by the ShellCheck utility.
+I intend that the scripts in the myscripts directory will be moved from dopamine-2020 to settings-2020.

+settings-2020 also manages sensitive information.
+On the one hand I want to share but on the other hand I want my privacy preserved.

+[eof]